Republican and conservative support for Barack Obama in 2008

 United States President Barack Obama, a member of the Democratic Party, was endorsed or supported by some members of the Republican Party and by some political figures holding conservative views in the 2008 election.
 Although the vast majority of Obama's support came from liberal constituencies, some conservatives identified in him shared priorities or other positive attributes.
 As in any election, voters can and sometimes do cross party lines to vote for the other party's nominee.
 Republican and conservative Obama supporters were often referred to as "Obama Republicans", "Obamacans" or "Obamacons".

 Republican and conservative supporters of Obama included elected officials, former elected officials, academics, commentators, and retired military officers.
 According to exit polls on Election Day, 9% of those who identified themselves as Republicans voted for Barack Obama, conflicting with polling data gathered by The Economist in October 2008 reporting 22% of conservatives favored Obama, up slightly from the 7% of self-identified Republicans who voted for John Kerry in 2004.

 Etymology of "Obama Republican"

 On February 12, 2008, Barack Obama mentioned Obama Republicans in his Potomac primary victory speech: "We are bringing together Democrats and independents, and yes, some Republicans.
-I know there's—I meet them when I'm shaking hands afterwards.
+I know there is—I meet them when I'm shaking hands afterwards.
 There's one right there.
 An Obamacan, that's what we call them."
 In another speech, he said, "We, as Democrats right now, should tap into the discontent of Republicans.
 I want some Obama Republicans!"
 In his call for Republican votes, Obama referred to Ronald Reagan, who he says "was able to tap into the discontent of the American people ... to get Democrats to vote Republican—they were called Reagan Democrats."